VanHelwig/router-log-ui-downloader/README.md

 ### Summary of Updates:
 1. **Router Log Transfer Script**: Described what the transfer script does and how it moves the logs to a specified location.
-2. **Shell Script**: Added instructions on how to run the Python and Bash scripts together using a shell script.
+2. **Shell Script**: Added instructions on how to run the Python and Bash scripts together using a workflow shell script.
 3. **Script Explanations**: Provided detailed descriptions of each script and how they work together.

 Let me know if you need any further adjustments!